ScottLogic/blog/_posts/2025-10-09-introducing-the-latest-version-of-the-tech-carbon-standard-estimator.md

 ---

-If you’re interested in learning more about the Tech Carbon Standard Estimator, check out the project [here](https://github.com/ScottLogic/sl-tech-carbon-estimator).
+If you’re interested in learning more about the Tech Carbon Standard Estimator, check out the latest version here [here](https://www.techcarbonstandard.org/estimator) and the GutHub project [here](https://github.com/ScottLogic/sl-tech-carbon-estimator)